 Having a culture of compliance focused on business ethics is critical to limiting your company’s liability.
 Lawyers in our Governance and Compliance practice area have both the corporate and prosecutorial experience to address the changing landscape, which allows little tolerance for compliance error.
 By having effective compliance programs in place, companies can avoid litigation, multimillion-dollar penalties and reputational damage.

-Lawyers in this practice area include former federal prosecutors; experienced securities lawyers, including the former Missouri Commissioner of Securities; and compliance professionals, including Certified Information Privacy Professionals (CIPP/U.S. and EU) and Certified Ethical Hackers.
+Lawyers in this practice area include former federal prosecutors; experienced securities lawyers, including the former Missouri Commissioner of Securities; and compliance professionals, including Certified Information Privacy Professionals (CIPP/U.S. and EU) and a Certified Ethical Hacker.
 Their varied backgrounds and knowledge of relevant regulations help clients break down silos and look at compliance more holistically to drive value and efficiency.

 Our lawyers work with clients, including boards of directors and board committees, to support their efforts in adopting the right corporate governance structure to comply with the Sarbanes-Oxley Act of 2002, SEC, NASDAQ and NYSE requirements.
 The United States Sentencing Commission has also revised the Federal Sentencing Guidelines to require higher standards.
 These bodies of laws, regulations and other standards are incredibly complex and require a significant investment of time.